firefoxfoxthrot/developer-web-site/_pages/frost.md

 Using a Schnorr-enabled signature scheme allows for [many advantages](https://www.blockchaincommons.com/musings/Schnorr-Intro/) including compactness and faster verification as well as the use of signature aggregation, adapter signatures, blind signatures, and threshold signatures.
-Each of these adds vital tools to the toolkit of a signature designer.
+Each of these elements adds vital tools to the toolkit of a signature designer.

 Some of the biggest benefits come from the threshold signatures at the heart of FROST, which improve the [resilience](/principles/) of digital assets.
-Traditionally, multisigs or Shamir's Secret Sharing were the ways to create this type of resilience, but they each had limitations.
+Traditionally, multisigs or Shamir's Secret Sharing were used to create this type of resilience, but they each had limitations.
 Multisigs could become quite large as more signatures were added, while Shamir's Secret
-Sharing creating vulnerabilities on reconstruction (and also had a history of problematic implementations).
+Sharing created vulnerabilities on reconstruction (and also had a history of problematic implementations).
 FROST resolves size issues with its aggregate signatures (which are always the same size), while the Distributed Key Generation (DKG) methodology creates keys that are _never_ in one place!